 Also, target the section of the GMAT you wish to improve in and focus more on it.
-Tarang focused more on the reading comprehension and critical reasoning sections which are sometimes hard to crack if not properly understood.
+Tarang focused more on the reading comprehension and critical reasoning sections, which are sometimes hard to crack if not properly understood.

 Make use of quick reference schemes such as flashcards and phone apps.
 Expand your mental endurance.

-Be conscious of your study plan, put sufficient time, focus and energy.
+Be conscious of your study plan, and put sufficient time, focus and energy.
 All this would make the GMAT exam an easy ride for you.

-Also, the candidate is required to choose a section order at the test center.
+Also, the candidate is required to choose a section order at the test centre.
 The Select Section Order screen will be presented on the computer after you select the schools to send your score report, after the navigation tutorial, and immediately before commencing your GMAT exam.

 You are advised to decide your order well in advance before the actual selection.
 The order choice will depend on the relative proficiency of the candidate in various sections.